Breaking Free of Addiction

 Australia is suffering the worst drug epidemic in it’s history, with users and addicts causing massive damage to themselves, their families and the community.
 Breaking free of this addiction will have a positive effect on our entire community.

 Peter Lyndon-James, former meth addict and dealer, speaks of his own harrowing experiences living in the dark world of addiction for more than 20 years – and how he eventually broke free.

-Now CEO of Australia’s strictest and most successful rehabilitation centre – Peter offers an insight not only into the dark world of addiction, but reveals to us how to open up the heart and realize our true potential and purpose.
+Now CEO of Australia’s strictest, largest and most successful rehabilitation centre – Peter offers an insight not only into the dark world of addiction, but reveals to us how to open up the heart and realize our true potential and purpose.